 New Schedule: 6am, 9am, 1pm, 4pm, 10pm

 Essentially, what you do is just pump an ounce less every day (or every few days) until you’re down to 1-2oz at a given session, then stop pumping altogether at that time.
-This works well for women with oversupply because you are carefully controlling the amount of milk removed from your breasts at that time to allow your body to get used to the new schedule.
+This way, you are carefully controlling the amount of milk removed from your breasts at that time to allow your body to get used to the new schedule.

 Old Schedule: 6am, 9am, 12pm, 6pm, 10pm, 3am (normally you get 4 oz at 3am)

-With this method, you move two pumps closer together until you can comfortably drop one.
+With this method, you move two pumping sessions closer together until you can comfortably drop one.
 In the below example, you would move the 3pm and 6pm closer together until you are ready to drop the 3pm one.

 Old Schedule/First Day Closer Together: 6am, 9am, 12pm, 3:15pm, 5:45pm, 10pm

 Old Schedule/Second Day Closer Together: 6am, 9am, 12pm, 3:30pm, 5:30pm, 10pm